 The Chief Grid Marshal shall be responsible for placing Cars in their grid positions on the False Grid and/or real grid.
-The Chief Grid Marshal shall ensure that all Cars entering the Track bear the scrutineering sticker indicating that they have entered and been scrutineered, and shall control entry to the Track at all times.
+The Chief Grid Marshal shall ensure that all Cars entering the Track bear the scrutineering sticker indicating that they have been inspected, and shall control entry to the Track at all times.